whoward/prometheus/docs/configuration/configuration.md

 ### `<remote_write>`

-CAUTION: Remote write is experimental: breaking changes to configuration are likely in future releases.

 `write_relabel_configs` is relabeling applied to samples before sending them to the remote endpoint.
 Write relabeling is applied after external labels.
 This could be used to limit which samples are sent.